How Do Cremated Remains Fit Into Conservation Burial Practice?

 - Conservation burial grounds follow well-established standards that implement conservation plans that provide guidance for tree and foliage planting, restoring the land, and maintaining the cemetery and associated protected lands.
 Memorial plantings meet the plan's requirements.

 - Because cremated remains have a high sodium content and pH level, they can be detrimental to trees and plants both above and below ground.
-We bury cremated remains with proven soil amendments and a process design to protect roots and vegetation.
+In addition, scattering them can cause phosphorus run-off into nearby waterways, creating algae bloom that kills fish, plants, and other water life.
+Some conservation burial grounds choose to bury cremated remains with proven soil amendments and a process design to protect roots and vegetation - protocols vary depending on location and soil and surrounding fauna conditions.

 - Some cremation burial or scattering businesses have adopted cremation burial best practices.
 Be sure to ask questions before committing to purchase.
 (Find questions here.)